 Bring a large pot of fresh salted water to a rolling boil.

-Meanwhile, throw all the sauce ingredients into a 10x13-inch [medium] roasting pan and stir to coat.
+Meanwhile, throw all the sauce ingredients into a 10x13-inch baking pan and stir to coat.
 Place the pan in the oven, near the top.

-Cook the pasta according to package directions, stirring every so often, until it is al dente.
+Cook the pasta according to package directions, stirring every so often, until it is al dente-- not too soft, just right.

 While the pasta is cooking, keep an eye on the sauce and stir it now and then.
 Do not overcook the asparagus - they are best tender-crisp.

-Your kitchen should start to smell absolutely heavenly.
+Your kitchen will start to smell like a Tuscany vacation.

 Drain the pasta and set aside.